 The following performance measures are used in the industry to assess system productivity and ADA compliance.
-While there is general agreement on what to measure, there are few industryaccepted standards or target values (except those related the showing adequate capacity to avoid a pattern of trip denials).
-15 Proposed and updated measures and standards are shown in Figure 62.
+While there is general agreement on what to measure, there are few industry-accepted standards or target values (except those related the showing adequate capacity to avoid a pattern of trip denials).17 Proposed and updated measures and standards are shown in Figure 62.

-&lt;sup>15Transit Cooperative Research Program (TCRP) Report 124, page 31.
+17Transit Cooperative Research Program (TCRP) Report 124, page 31.